 Online banking is the cheapest way to pay bill from a bank account in Finland.

-You can get online banking user identifiers only if your bank can reliably verify your identity.
-That’s why you may have to wait for online banking user identifiers for a long time, up to a year.
-Unfortunately, you cannot do anything yourself that would get your user identifiers faster.
-Also, your social workers cannot do anything about it.
+You can get online banking codes only if your bank can reliably verify your identity.
+That’s why you may have to wait for the codes for a long time, up to a year.
+Unfortunately, you cannot do anything yourself to speed up the process.

 How to pay your bills if you do not have a bank account or user identifiers for online banking?